bictorv/panda/CHAOS.md

 - `CHAOS-IP-GATEWAY:`*a.b.c.d* where *a.b.c.d* is the IP address of a [https://github.com/bictorv/chaosnet-bridge](Chaosnet bridge program) which is configured to accept Chaos-over-IP from the IP of your TOPS-20 system (see below).
 - `CHAOS-ADDR-DOMAIN:`*dname* to set the address DNS domain to *dname*, default `CH-ADDR.NET`.

-(Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor, which you may occasionally want to use.)
+(Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), which you may occasionally want to use.)

 ### DNS resolver